mviereck/kaptain/README.md

-# kaptain
-GUI frontend for shell commands
+# kaptain: GUI frontend for shell commands

 A fork from http://kaptain.sourceforge.net/.
 Honours go to author Zsolt Térek.